systonic/age_gate/README.md

 ## Credit

-The Age Gate module was originally developed by Sylvain Larras of Systonic.
+The Age Gate module was developed by Sylvain Larras of Systonic, originally based on the module Age Verification (https://www.drupal.org/project/age_verification)